yt-project/yt/doc/source/examining/loading_data.rst

    ds = yt.load("MOOSE_sample_data/mps_out.e")

 will not include the displacements in the vertex positions.
-The displacements can be turned on separately for each mesh in the file.
+The displacements can be turned on separately for each mesh in the file by passing in a a tuple of (scale, offset) pairs for the meshes you want to enable displacements for.
 For example, the following code snippet turns displacements on for the second mesh, but not the first:

 .. code-block:: python

     import yt
     ds = yt.load("MOOSE_sample_data/mps_out.e", step=10,
-                 displacements={'connect2': 1.0})
+                 displacements={'connect2': (1.0, [0.0, 0.0, 0.0])})

 The displacements can also be scaled by an arbitrary factor before they are added in to the vertex positions.
-To blow them up by a factor of 10.0, we do
+The following code turns on displacements for both ``connect1`` and ``connect2``, scaling the former by a factor of 5.0 and the later by a factor of 10.0:

 .. code-block:: python

     import yt
     ds = yt.load("MOOSE_sample_data/mps_out.e", step=10,
-                 displacements={'connect2': 10.0})

-Finally, we can also scale each dimension independently.
-This snippet:
+                 displacements={'connect1': (5.0, [0.0, 0.0, 0.0]),
+                                'connect2': (10.0, [0.0, 0.0, 0.0])})

+Finally, we can also apply an arbitrary offset to the mesh vertices after the scale factor is applied.
+For example, the following code scales all displacements in the second mesh by a factor of 5.0, and then shifts each vertex in the mesh by 1.0 unit in the z-direction:

 .. code-block:: python

     import yt
     ds = yt.load("MOOSE_sample_data/mps_out.e", step=10,
-                  displacements={'connect1': [1.0, 2.0, 3.0],
-                                 'connect2': 5.0})

-turns displacements on for both meshes, scaling those in the 2nd mesh by a factor of 5 and those in the first by 1.0, 2.0, and 3.0 in the x, y, and z directions, respectively.
+                  displacements={'connect2': (5.0, [0.0, 0.0, 1.0])})

 FITS Data